 Favorite Post: Last Call!

 Founded by Corinne Mossatti, Cocktails & Bars is a website dedicated to cocktail culture, bars, and spirits.
-Similar to other websites on this list, Cocktails & Bars targets the discerning drinker (bartenders included) and features the best bars reviews, industry experts, spirits reviews, and cocktail recipes.
-I personally love her ‘best bar’ reviews because she features bars from all over the world, especially Australia.
-So it means I’ve always got something to do on my days off ;-).
+Similar to other websites on this list, Cocktails & Bars targets the discerning drinker (bartenders included) and features the best bar reviews, industry experts, spirits reviews, and cocktail recipes.
+I personally love her best bar’ reviews because she features bars from all over the world.

 Favorite Post: Martinis & Tinctures: The Barber Shop’s Martini Project